I’m gonna use my non-existent psychic powers to predict that you’re here to plan a wicked awesome, Rome 2 day itinerary!

 However, I will throw in some mildly unique Rome attractions too since I kind of wanna retain at least some of my travel related street cred.

 Come on, I know you’re SUPER excited (insert winkie emoji here).
+If you’re lucky, you may even learn about some all too common mistakes to avoid in Rome.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.